dataquest-dev/dspace-import/README.md

      handle.additional.prefixes = 11858, 11234, 11372, 11346, 20.500.12801, 20.500.12800
      ```

-12. Copy `assetstore` from dspace5 to dspace7 (for bitstream import). `assetstore` is in the folder where you have installed DSpace `dspace/assetstore`.

 ***
-13. Import
+13. Import: Run command `cd ./src && python repo_import.py`
 - **NOTE:** database must be up to date (`dspace database migrate force` must be called in the `dspace/bin`)
 - **NOTE:** dspace server must be running
-- run command `cd ./src && python repo_import.py`

 ## !!!Migration notes:!!!
 - The values of table attributes that describe the last modification time of dspace object (for example attribute `last_modified` in table `Item`) have a value that represents the time when that object was migrated and not the value from migrated database dump.
 - If you don't have valid and complete data, not all data will be imported.
-- check if license link contains XXX.
+- Check if license link contains XXX.
 This is of course unsuitable for production run!

 ## Check import consistency